 How to submit books for consideration for the Belpré Award:

-- Review the terms and criteria for the award.
-You can also review the manual for comprehensive information about the Belpré Award.
+- Review the terms and criteria and the committee manual for a comprehensive overview of the Belpré Award process.

-- Mail one copy of the work to the award committee chair and Cultural Compentency Consultant.
-Address information can be found after completing the submission form.
+- Mail one copy of the work to the award committee chair and Cultural Competency Consultant.
+Address information can be found after completing the submission form (see first bullet above).

 - ALSC membership is not a requirement to submit your work and there is not an entry fee for the Belpré Award.

 The ALSC office requests that one title be mailed to the committee chair and the Cultural Competency Consultant.
 Standards are in place for the committee members to review and share submissions.

 Neither the ALSC office nor the committee chair can confirm receipt of submissions.
 If you would like to confirm delivery receipt of your submission please use a tracking number for your package.
 Submissions that are dropped off in-person to the ALSC office will not be accepted.